smile-io/ember-polaris/README.md

 ## Status

 **NOTE:** _this addon is still in development.
-As such, not all of the components available in the React component library have been built yet, and some features of those which have been built are currently unimplemented._
+As such, not all of the components available in the React component library have been built yet, and some features of those which have been built are currently unimplemented.
+Check the [component list](#components) for a list of those which are currently available._

 ## Installation